 Role of members

 All members will receive information and materials related to current or future agenda items.
 Members are expected to review the materials and make an informed decision based upon his or her knowledge of the subject, input from relevant members of his or her area, and the best interests of the University of Utah as a whole.
-Voting representatives are expected to contact non-voting representatives of his or her bloc to gather the overall sentiment of the group and to vote accordingly.
-Non-voting representatives may attend meetings in person, and may speak to the broader group at the discretion of the chair.
 The time commitment for each member will vary based on the issues at hand, and also whether that member is asked to join additional ad hoc committees.
 Members are asked to help spread information about governance discussions and recommendations amongst their colleagues, and to be an active and engaged participant in the IT governance process.

 Role of chair

 Meetings are held in a campus location.
-Representatives, both voting and non-voting, are provided with meeting materials and agendas in advance and are expected to come ready to discuss the topics.
+Representatives are provided with meeting materials and agendas in advance and are expected to come ready to discuss the topics.
 There may be guest speakers or presenters, approved by the chair, to offer additional insight or information.
 Members may ask questions or offer input freely.
 Meetings are considered open; however, attendance may be limited by available space.

 Voting, decisions and appeals